 This fact sheet provides information to installers, utilities, policy makers, and consumers on how to add an energy storage system to existing solar PV systems to create resilient PV or make new PV systems “storage ready”.

 Resilient power systems can boost economic resiliency by reducing or stabilizing utility bills.
 In some cases, these systems can also generate revenue by providing valuable grid services.
-The resources listed below includes analyses of the economic case for resilient power systems (The Economics of Battery Storage) as well as tools to determine whether or not solar+storage makes economic sense for specific buildings (Project Qualification Score Card).
+The resources listed below includes analyses of the economic case for resilient power systems as well as tools to determine whether or not solar+storage makes economic sense for specific buildings.

 This report explores four key questions: 1) What services can batteries provide to the electricity grid?
 2) Where on the grid can batteries deliver each service?
 3) How much value can batteries generate when they are highly utilized and multiple services are stacked?
 4) What barriers currently prevent energy storage systems from providing multiple, stacked services to the electricity grid?